Skip to main content

 They Handle the Paperwork and Deadlines

 Missing a deadline can kill your case.
 Representatives track all the important dates and make sure everything gets filed correctly and on time.
-They also know which forms to use and how to fill them out properly.
-Augustus Miles takes care of all these details so veterans don't have to worry about missing critical deadlines.
+They also know which forms to use and how to fill them out properly — so every submission is complete and on schedule.

 They Get the Right Medical Evidence

 This is huge.
 Many claims get denied not because the veteran doesn't have a valid condition, but because they don't have the right type of medical evidence.
-Representatives know when you need a Compensation and Pension (C&P) exam, when to get an independent medical opinion, and how to present existing medical records effectively.
+At Augustus Miles, our attorneys know which type of medical evidence each case needs.
+That means identifying when a Compensation and Pension (C&P) exam is required, when an independent medical opinion will carry more weight, and how to present existing records so the VA has everything it needs to make a decision.

 They Communicate with the VA for You